-How many times did residents have problems with their water or plumbing?
+How many times did residents have no hot water in their apartment?

-The charts below shows how many times respondents had water or plumbing problems in the last 12 months.
+The chart below shows how many times respondents did not have no hot water in their apartment in the last 12 months.
 The green part of the bars shows what percentage of residents did not have the problem at all.
 The yellow shows who had the problem one time.
 The orange shows those who had the problem 2-3 times.
 And the red shows those who had the problem 4 or more times in the last 12 months.

-How long did it take to fix the water or plumbing problems?
-For those respondents who had problems, we asked how long it usually took for the problems to be fixed - less than 24 hours, 24 - 48 hours, more than 48 hours, or never fixed.
+How long did it usually take for hot water to come back on?
+For those respondents who reported not having hot water in their apartment, we asked how long it usually took for hot water to come back on - less than 24 hours, 24 - 48 hours, or more than 48 hours.